GlRUGIRU/discord-rpc/README.md

 Build the dll or download the release, go to `steamapps\common\Mordhau\Mordhau\Plugins\DiscordRpc\Source\ThirdParty\DiscordRpcLibrary\Win64`, rename the old discord-rpc.dll, and place the new one here with the file name as `discord-rpc.dll`

+## Build instructions
+1. Install CMake & Visual Studio.
+2. Open Developer PowerShell for VS <year>.
+3. Navigate to base `discord-rpc` folder (using cd).
+4. Enter `mkdir build`
+5. Enter `cd build`
+6. Run `cmake .. -DBUILD_SHARED_LIBS=ON`
+7. Navigate to build folder in file explorer, open up `DiscordRPC.sln`
+8. Set build configuration to `Release x64`.
+9. In solution explorer, right click on `discord-rpc` project and select Build.
+10. Dll will be in a folder like `build/src/Release` named `discord-rpc.dll`

 # Discord RPC

 ## Deprecation Notice